google/koladata/docs/overview.md

 a.x >= 2  # [missing, present, present]
 a &= a.x >= 2  # [None, kd.obj(x=2), kd.obj(x=3)]

-# Can use 'select' to filter slices
+# Can use 'select' to filter DataSlices
 a = kd.slice([kd.obj(x=1), kd.obj(x=2), kd.obj(x=3)])
 a1 = a.select(a.x >= 2)  # [Obj(x=2), Obj(x=3)]
 a1 = a.select(lambda u: u.x >= 2)  # the same as above